Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Methodology

 \begin{description} \item[Step 1](Repeated sample splitting that accounts for the regularization bias) \textit{For $b\leftarrow 1$ to $B_1$: (1) Randomly split the sample} $\{ (\y_i, \x_i, \z_i) \}_{i=1}^n$ \textit{into two subsamples: a subsample $T_1$ of size $n_1$ and a subsample $T_2$ of size $n_2 = n-n_1$; (2) select a model $ \hm_b$ to predict $\y$ based on $T_1$; (3) refit the selected model with the data in $T_2$ to estimate $\beta_b$ and $\gamma_b$ via logistic regression}:

 \textit{(4) obtain the R-Split estimate: $\tilde{\beta} = \frac{1}{B_1} \sum_{b=1}^{B_1} \hat{\beta}_b$.} \end{description}

 In this step, any reasonable model selection procedures may be used and the choice of model size is subjective, but the selected model needs to be large enough for the under-fitting bias to be negligible.
-In our simulation and real data analyses, we use GLM Lasso for model selection, and choose the model size from cross-validation (see Section \ref{subsec:tuning} for detailed description).
+In our simulation and case study, we use GLM Lasso for model selection \citep{friedman2017package} and choose the model size from cross-validation (see Supplementary Materials Section B for detailed description).
 The choice of splits $B_1$ needs to be sufficiently large so that the R-Split estimator $\tilde{\beta}$ has a tractable asymptotic distribution.
 Under appropriate regularity conditions, we show that $\tilde{\beta}$ converges to a normal distribution centered around $\beta$ at a root-$n$ rate (statistical justification is provided in the Supplementary Materials Section C.2).

 As $\tilde{\beta}$ provides an accurate estimate of $\beta$, we use $\tilde{\beta}$ to address our research objectives (ii) and (iii).
 In particular, the subgroup with the largest coefficient, $\arg\max_{j\in[p_1]}\tilde{\beta}_j$, is most vulnerable for developing T2D after taking statins.
-However, due to the selection bias, simply relying on $\tilde{\beta}$ will not lead to valid inference on $\beta_{\max}$, and we need a second step to address objective (iii).
-Built upon an accurate estimate of $\beta$, we store an inverse Hessian matrix for the later bootstrap calibration to adjust for selection bias:
+However, due to the winner's curse bias, simply relying on $\tilde{\beta}$ will not lead to valid inference on $\beta_{\max}$, and we need a second step to address objective (iii).
+Built upon an accurate estimate of $\beta$, we store an inverse Hessian matrix for the later bootstrap calibration to adjust for the winner's curse bias:

 where $f_{i,b} = \text{expit}'(\z_i\transpose \hat{\beta}_b + \x\transpose _{i,\hm_b}\hat{\gamma}_b)$.
 Its benefits will be apparent in the following step: